Find out about requirements, fees, and deadlines

 Students who have taken college courses after receiving their high school/secondary school diploma should submit the transfer application.
 Our transfer students come from two-year colleges, other private liberal arts colleges and larger public universities.
 But from the moment you arrive on campus you are a part of the Whitworth community, and we value your unique perspective and contributions to the classroom and to campus life.
 Application deadlines are Jan.
 15 (Early Action I), March 1 (Early Action II) and July 1 (Regular Admissions) for fall semester and Dec.
 1 for spring semester.

 We can't wait for you to experience life at Whitworth.
-Incoming first-years and transfers enrolling in fall 2021 who participate in a qualified 2020-21 on-campus visit or two virtual visit programs are eligible to receive a one-time, $1,000 Visit Scholarship to cover tuition.
-Visit programs include 20+ Why Whitworth Days throughout the year, Transfer Visit Days, Fall Pirate Preview for seniors and transfers, Honors Scholarship Weekend, Multicultural Visit Program (MVP), and Bucs Bound (our admitted students weekend).
+Incoming first-years and transfers enrolling in fall 2022 who participate in a qualified 2021-22 campus visit event are eligible to receive a one-time, $1,000 Visit Scholarship to cover tuition.
+Visit programs include 20+ Why Whitworth Days throughout the year, Fall Pirate Preview for seniors and transfers, Honors Scholarship Weekend, Multicultural Visit Program (MVP), Bucs Bound (our admitted students weekend), and more.
 Check out www.whitworth.edu/visit for more info.